molpopgen/online_teaching_notes/README.md

 drive on my machine.
 It is easy enough for me to restore the original full path names if anything goes wrong.
 (Famous last words...)

+Important: versions prior to 20.04 (`kdenlive`, not Ubuntu!) have a bug creating the archive.
+If necessary, install from the PPA!
+(The version that comes with Ubuntu 20.04 is 19.something and has this bug.)

 ## Closed-captioning

 UCI allows the videos to be uploaded to Yuja, which will auto-CC the file.